Linux Weather Forecast

 Control groups are the mechanism by which the kernel gathers processes into hierarchical groups; it can then apply policies and resource usage limits to those groups.
 This feature remains under intensive development, and a lot of changes can be expected over the course of the next year.
 See this article for a description of some of the ongoing issues in this area.

 NUMA scheduling.
 Non-uniform memory access (NUMA) machines will only perform well if running processes and their memory are kept on the same nodes; otherwise the cross-node memory accesses will slow things down considerably.
 NUMA scheduling performance on Linux is not as good as users think it should be.
 The good news is that quite a bit of development effort has gone into solving this problem over the course of the last year.
-The 3.9 kernel included some new infrastructure, and 3.13 may well include a much improved scheduler for NUMA systems.
+The 3.9 kernel included some new infrastructure, and 3.13 includes a much improved scheduler for NUMA systems.

 Power-aware scheduling.
 On systems with multiple cores (and even cellphones are multi-core these days), quite a bit of power savings can be had by shutting down CPUs when they are not needed.
 Overly aggressive powering down can make things worse, though, so care is needed.
 There are several patch sets out there, but there are still significant disagreements over how this problem should be solved.
 That said, expect significant progress in this area in the 2014 time frame.